-Engineering's total purpose is to deliver concise, complete and unambiguous documentation to manufacturing.
+Engineering's total purpose is to make available concise, complete and unambiguous documentation to manufacturing.

-Engineering's total purpose is to deliver concise, complete and unambiguous documentation to manufacturing.
+Engineering's total purpose is to make available concise, complete and unambiguous documentation to manufacturing.

 There was also a standard procedure for handling the drawings.
 The draftsman would work with an engineer or designer or develop the design himself/herself.
 He/she would actually do the design with an

 (a drawing with no set standards) then do the part drawings or give the